Melvin Gordon III Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 Matchup vs. Dallas

-- In his one career matchup against them, Gordon finished with 65 rushing yards against the Cowboys, 65.0 more than his over/under in Sunday's game.
+- Gordon's 65 rushing yards in his single career matchup against the Cowboys are 65.0 more yards than his over/under in Sunday's game.

 - Gordon did not have a touchdown run in that outing against the Cowboys.